anapsix/dynamicinfradays/user/pages/2015-nyc-programme/default.md

 Nick Gauthier is a web developer who started with Rails, moved to the front end with JavaScript, then came back to the back end with Go.

 He works at Codeship, a Continuous Delivery product company, on their new Docker-based platform.

+#### <a name="timg"></a>Tim Gross

+Tim is a product manager for Joyent, providers of the Triton Elastic Container Service.
+Tim previously ran Ops at DramaFever, where he and his scrappy team ran Docker in production to serve a few million fans their daily dose of dramas, documentaries, and gross-out horror movies.

+In a previous life, Tim was an architect (buildings, not software).
+He took the leap into programming and Operations after he discovered he could automate away almost everything boring in his life.

 <img src="http://dynamicinfradays.org/events/2015-nyc/img/boyd-hemphill.png" width="113" height="140" style="margin-left:10px; margin-bottom: 5px; float:right; clear: right;">